tjguk/networkzero/docs/design-questions.rst

   which swallows its reply.
 (Possibly warning if none arrives within a short space of time).
 But it's likely to be such a common usage pattern that people will usually re-implement it anyway.

+  [**UPDATE**: I've removed the command functionality, having decided that the value that it brings is not worth the ambiguity it adds to the API.
+  To help in the common case, I've added an autoreply option to :func:`networkzero.wait_for_message` and a helper function :func:`networkzero.action_and_params` which will take a text commandline and return a command and its params.]

 * What about multi IP addresses?